Special thanks to EDA Architects for their ongoing support of the Museum's projects and programs

 This Museum has no specific address.
 Rather it is a construction of ideas that comprise a new way of seeing our capitol city during the intense construction processes underway now and scheduled during the next few years.
 The historic downtown area creates the Museum's geographic footprint, and it's a flexible boundary extending west to Central Station, east to The Cathedral of the Madeleine, north to City Creek Park and South to Library Square.
 But what is under our city, the archaeological site waiting to be explored?

-A project of the Children's Media Workshop.
+A project of the Center for the Living City.

 What others are saying